Skip links

 Children who grow up with emotionally unavailable parents are at higher risk of being codependent.
 As adults, they often find themselves in friendships and relationships with people who are emotionally unavailable, yet they stay, hoping to change the person.
 No matter what happens, they won’t stop hoping that things will be good someday.
 If the individual has an addiction, they do nothing to encourage them to stop using drugs or alcohol.

-The subconscious hope is that that the addict will see the love that is given and be inspired to quit.
+The subconscious hope is that the addict will see the love that is given and be inspired to quit.
 We believe that if we just hang in there and offer our understanding and support, we will finally get the love that we desire.
 This thinking is especially dangerous if your loved one is prone to physically or emotionally abusive behaviour.

 Codependent people often look for things outside of themselves to feel better.
 They form relationships that are not healthy, looking to “fix” the other person, who for their part is only too glad to have someone catering to all of their needs.
 Individuals with codependent tendencies may find themselves in an intimate relationship with a person who has addiction issues that cause them to be emotionally unavailable.